 In modern-day celebrations throughout Mexico, many elements have been incorporated into this holiday, such as face painting and costumes that people will wear during parties or while participating in parades celebrating love and life.

 Every year, people go out on the streets and parade different skeletons mounted on puppets and surrounded by dancers.
 If you’ve never visited Mexico, this is the perfect opportunity to join in on all of the fun and celebrate Mexican culture.

 Among the multitudes of spectators are beautiful Mexican women dressed to the nines, wearing traditional costumes and decorated in glitter.
 The women will usually dance and sing while they parade down the streets to various types of music.

 The people who participate in this festival have a strong sense of community which you can easily see when looking at how everyone is dressed up together in costumes.

-Mexicans seem to have gotten something right; the acknowledgement of death and celebration of life are very important.
-Since death is inevitable, it’s good to spend time honoring the deceased and loved ones once every year and appreciate the roles they played in society.
+Mexicans seem to have gotten something right; the acknowledgment of death and celebration of life is very important.
+Since death is inevitable, it’s good to spend time honoring the deceased and loved ones once every year and appreciate the roles they play in society.

 Let us know if this article was useful for you